 Texas Tobacco-Free Kids Day!

-March 19, 2014 was Texas Tobacco-Free Kids Day (TTFKD) - an annual awareness day in Texas that encourages students of all ages to live tobacco-free lifestyles.
+March 16, 2016 is Texas Tobacco-Free Kids Day (TTFKD) - an annual awareness day in Texas that encourages students of all ages to live tobacco-free lifestyles.

 TTFKD is held in conjunction with Kick Butts Day, a national event sponsored by the Campaign for Tobacco-Free Kids and is an annual celebration of youth leadership and activism in tobacco prevention efforts.
 On Kick Butts Day, thousands of youth throughout the country will organize activities to expose and combat the tobacco industry's powerful marketing strategies aimed at youth who aren’t even allowed to legally use their products.
 Some of the past activities include youth-led rallies in state capitals, surveys of tobacco advertising in local stores and street activism events.

-Join us for the next Texas Tobacco-Free Kids Day on March 18th, 2015 and help encourage students all across the state to live tobacco-free lifestyles!
+Join us for Texas Tobacco-Free Kids Day on March 16th, 2016 and help encourage students all across the state to live tobacco-free lifestyles!